ceir-koblenz/wiki-replicator/README.md

 # Installation

-Clone the repository and associate the On-Disk Project with a newly created NSF or simply use the compiled NSF.
+Clone the repository and associate the On-Disk Project with a newly created nsf or simply use the compiled nsf.
 Remember to create a working directory for the application.

 # Domino Server